alexhwilliams/blog.teddyhyde.com/_posts/2013-11-17-authoring-impress-js-presentations-from-your-mobile-phone-hosted-on-github.md

 published: false
 ---

 If you use Jekyll to blog, did you know you can easily author impress.js presentations from your blog?
-And, if you use <a href="https://play.google.com/store/apps/details?id=com.EditorHyde.app">Teddy Hyde</a>, the Jekyll editor for Android, you can author and share impress.js presentations from your mobile phone?
+And, did you know that if you use <a href="https://play.google.com/store/apps/details?id=com.EditorHyde.app">Teddy Hyde</a>, the Jekyll editor for Android, you can author impress.js presentations from your mobile phone, and even share them privately to solicit feedback?

 First I will show you how to add impress.js presentations to your Jekyll blog via command line.
 Then, I will show you how to do it using your mobile phone, and hopefully you'll agree it is much easier and cooler to do it from your mobile device.